gitlabhq/gitlabhq/doc/administration/high_availability/database.md

 1. Exit the database prompt by typing `\q` and Enter.
 1. Exit the `gitlab-psql` user by running `exit` twice.
 1. Run `sudo gitlab-ctl reconfigure` a final time.
-1. Run `touch /etc/gitlab/skip-auto-migrations` to prevent database migrations from running on upgrade.
+1. Run `sudo touch /etc/gitlab/skip-auto-migrations` to prevent database migrations from running on upgrade.
 Only the primary GitLab application server should handle migrations.